 The video game industry here has a long history: Québec has been earning a reputation for its creativity and innovation in the field since the 1980s.
-In 2016, there were some 230 companies operating in the video game industry and related fields.
+In 2016, there were some 230 companies operating in or around the video game industry and related fields.

 A number of Québec companies are international stars, known for their bold, innovative digital games.

 These well-known video games, which were created in Québec, have won prestigious awards and reaped considerable critical and commercial acclaim.